mabrarov/redis-builder/README.md

 1. Docker 1.12+
 1. If remote Docker instance is used then `DOCKER_HOST` environment variable should point to that engine and include the schema, like `tcp://docker-host:2375` instead of `docker-host:2375`.
-1. The current directory is directory where this repository is cloned.
+1. The current directory is a directory where this repository is cloned.
 1. docker-maven-plugin 0.34-SNAPSHOT from
    [copy_mojo](https://github.com/mabrarov/docker-maven-plugin/tree/copy_mojo) branch
    of [mabrarov/docker-maven-plugin](https://github.com/mabrarov/docker-maven-plugin) GitHub project